Aomori Michinoku Bank: Michinoku Bank

-The current Michinoku Bank can trace its origins to 1894, when the Aomori Shogyo Bank was established.
-In 1976, Seiwa Bank, the successor to the Aomori Shogyo Bank, merged with the Hirosaki Sogo Bank to form the current Michinoku Bank.
-In January 1980, Michinoku adopted the use of Tom and Jerry as mascots for the bank.
-These mascots were used until 2004, when the bank decided to stop using the characters in order to rehabilitate its image as the “Tom and Jerry Bank.”
-In 1995, Michinoku opened a representative office in Yuzhno-Sakhalin, and four years later established a subsidiary in Moscow.

 Points of interest

-Kappei Ina, a local radio talk show host, allegedly claimed that when customers withdrew money at Michinoku automatic teller machines (ATMs), the display did not display the honorific suffix “-sama” that is often used with a company’s customers.
+Kappei Ina, a local radio talk show host, allegedly claimed that when customers withdrew money at Michinoku ATMs, the display did not display the honorific suffix “-sama” that is often used with a company's customers.
 However, the ATMs used this suffix when customers deposited money.
 Ina speculated that the reason for this was that those customers that deposited money into the bank were true customers, while those who withdrew money were not customers.
 One week after this was aired, the Michinoku ATMs displayed the honorific “-sama” suffix.

 Michinoku Bank was the bank that was used in the “Anita Scandal.”
 This scandal involved a Japanese businessman for the Aomori Prefectural Public Housing Corporation who was arrested for funneling funds in excess of 13 million US dollars to his Chilean wife, Anita Alvadoro.
 Some of this money was used to build a lavish house in Chile.

-In April 2005, Michinoku came under fire for losing information over an estimated 1.3 million customers.
+In April 2005, Michinoku came under fire again for losing information over an estimated 1.3 million customers.
 This prompted a response from the Japanese Financial Services Agency that Michinoku reform its business practices.
-In May, the company’s long serving president, Kosaburo Daidōji, left the company.
-Daidōji died on July 21, 2005 at the age of 80.
+In May, the company's long-serving president, Kosaburo Daidōji, left the company.
+Daidōji died on July 21, 2005, at the age of 80.